anignatiev/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Sun Nov 3 00:20:41 UTC 2019
+Mon Nov 4 00:20:52 UTC 2019
 ### Pulling Domains From Individual Lists.
 1 In AlexaVoiceAssistant
 1 In BlogPostAds